DeJayDev/kratos/backups/README.md

 ### KeyDB

-Using KeyDB instead of Redis, you will need to add a symlink from `keydb-cli` to `redis-cli`:
+If you are using KeyDB instead of Redis, you will need to add a symlink from `keydb-cli` to `redis-cli`:

 `sudo ln /usr/bin/keydb-cli /usr/bin/redis-cli`

 Define `requirepass` in `/etc/keydb/keydb.conf` if you have not already.

-Please be aware, if you were using KeyDB without auth services that previously depended on it will need this password.
+> [!IMPORTANT]
+> If you enabled `requirepass` while following this guide, and you were already using KeyDB/Redis, all of your services will need to be reconfigured with your KeyDB/Redis password.